 AdCellerant co-founder Shelby Carlson was among nearly 40 finalists for this year’s Denver Business Journal Outstanding Women in Business awards last week.
 The event and its attendees empowered women to keep climbing high, seeking out mentors, and giving back to their community.
 While Carlson wasn’t a winner at the event, she said it was an honor to be recognized as a finalist.

 “All the nominees’ and finalists’ achievements and contributions to our community are simply astonishing,” Carlson said.
 “I could not have been more humbled to be recognized alongside them and heed their advice in business and in life.”

 Award winners focused their acceptance remarks on giving back, encouraging others to seek out mentors (both male and female) and to confidently reach for roles in leadership.
 Kate Paul, former President and CEO of Delta Dental of Colorado, was awarded this year’s Lifetime Achievement Award.

-Her opening keynote set the tone for the event, and offered a roadmap for women and men to reach higher for success in business and in life.
-Below is a summary of the ‘lessons’ she offered from her career of experience in healthcare and business.
+Her opening keynote set the tone for the event and offered a roadmap for women and men to reach higher for success in business and in life.
+Below is a summary of the ‘lessons’ she offered from her career in healthcare and business.